Bg

 Wake windows5.5 - 6 hours

-We recommend continuing to offer a daily nap to 26 month olds, despite any occasional nap resistance or strikes your child may have.
+• We recommend continuing to offer a daily nap to 26 month olds, despite any occasional nap resistance or strikes your child may have.
 Bumpy toddler sleep (hello, “”!) is normal at this age.
 However, children typically aren’t quite ready to completely at 26 months.

-If you find your little one is resisting sleep, try experimenting with how long their morning wake period is before a nap.
+• If you find your little one is resisting sleep, try experimenting with how long their morning wake period is before a nap.
 Toddlers tend to do well with 5.5 hours of awake time before their afternoon nap, but your child may do better with slightly more or less awake time.
 Also, ensure that your child has a full tummy before their nap (it’s hard for little ones to sleep when they’re hungry!) and that their sleep space is cool and dark.
 Following a may help too.

+While not all children go through a 2 year old sleep regression, it’s not uncommon for toddlers to experience sudden sleep challenges due to a variety of factors that may occur around this age. teething, mastering new motor skills and developmental milestones (including potty training), big changes at home (like moving or welcoming a new sibling), separation anxiety, etc. can all lead to a sudden decline in sleep patterns.
 If your child experiences a sleep regression at around 26 months, you may be wondering how long it will last.
-The short answer is it depends on which factors are contributing to poor sleep and whether new were created during this time.
+The short answer is it depends on which factors are contributing to poor sleep and whether new sleep associationswere created during this time.
 Some developmental regressions (like teething) may resolve on their own after a week or two.
 On the other hand, if a toddler receives new help to fall asleep during a period of bumpy sleep, they may come to rely on this assistance and become upset when it’s no longer being offered.
 This new sleep onset association may impact sleep for a prolonged period.
+If you’re feeling stuck and want more assistance when it comes to your toddler’s sleep, with Huckleberry Premiumour sleep experts can put together a step-by-step sleep plan that’s customized to your child’s needs and your family’s preferences.

 Nap12:30 PM - 2:30 PM (2 hour nap); 5.5 hours of awake time before nap